 - Registration Information

 Courses might be listed as "open, restricted" but you should try to add them anyway during your first access time.
-If you are unsuccessful, try again in August.
+If you are unsuccessful, try again during the add/drop period.

 If you have additional questions about the minor, you should contact your undergraduate advisor or email Kinesiology and Health Education Undergraduate Advisor Jessica Silva.